 Norman Rockwell is a well-known American artist of the Modern Era in the 20th Century.
 He is most known for his paintings and drawings of everyday American life and his covers for The Saturday Evening Post.

-Norman Rockwell Notebooking Pages – These free printables are great for doing a picture study of any of his paintings from Homeschool Helper.
+Norman Rockwell Notebooking Pages – These free printables are great for doing a picture study of any of his paintings.

 The Curriculum Lab from the Norman Rockwell Exhibit has free curriculum lesson plans for different paintings and studies on his collections.

-See the complete covers of the Saturday Evening Post broken down by decade at The Saturday Evening Post.
+See the complete covers of the Saturday Evening Post broken down by decade.

 Explore the world of Norman Rockwell with online digital experiences – it’s a great way to learn about different aspects of Norman Rockwell’s life.

 Vincent Van Gogh: